 On the last day of each school week (usually Friday) morning chapel is held in the church.
 A Pastor or HVL male faculty member leads these services with topics especially suited for children.
+During inclement weather the services will be held in the school gym.
 These services are not intended to replace regular Divine Services (Contemporary Saturday or Traditional Sunday services), but rather to provide another opportunity for the children to hear of their Savior Jesus Christ.
 Parents are invited to attend these chapel services.
 Mission offerings are collected and children are asked to always use a mission envelope that has been provided for them.
 Each quarter of the school year has an assigned mission project.
 Our school newsletter, Leopard Tracks, will list these projects.
-The children are required to "dress up" as for church on the days these services are held.